 Giving loads of laundry love through the holidays

 The holiday season is nearly here with its hustle and bustle.
 Not only is there a turkey to buy, but decorating, gift shopping and wrapping isn’t far off.
-As Thanksgiving approaches, there is a laundry list of things to prep … including literally … the laundry.
-Whether its table linens that need refreshing from their musty drawers or bags of clothes from homeward bound college students to favorite Thanksgiving aprons complete with gravy spots, ‘tis the season for extra loads of laundry.
+As the holidays approach, there is a laundry list of things to prep … including literally … the laundry.
+Whether its table linens that need refreshing from their musty drawers or bags of clothes from homeward bound college students to favorite holiday aprons complete with gravy spots, ‘tis the season for extra loads of laundry.

-It helps to be prepared for the influx of these piles by ensuring your prepped and organized before, during and after Yuletide.
+It helps to be prepared for the influx of these piles by ensuring you’re prepped and organized before, during and after Yuletide.

 1. Avoid the holiday rush

 Begin by ensuring all clean clothes are put away and the laundry room is clear of clutter.
-Then, if you haven’t already, get as many loads through the washer before Thanksgiving dinner.
+Then, if you haven’t already, get as many loads through the washer before the holidays.
 Prep tablecloths and napkins using steam – allowing for the perfect napkin fold.